-You need something to get you through the cold, dark days until you can finally Trek Into Darkness, but Star Trek novels are so much more than something to tide you over until the movie comes out.
-Here some reasons you should consider picking up a Star Trek novel.
+Some people turn to tie-in fiction because they are missing their favorite shows and films—but Star Trek novels are so much more than something to tide you over until the next movie or (fingers crossed) show emerges.
+Here are some reasons you should consider picking up a Star Trek novel.

 1. So, how’d that work out?

 If you’ve ever wondered about the aftermath of an Original Series episode, there’s probably a novel for that.
-If you don’t like that novel, there’s probably another one that answers the question a different way.
+And if you don’t like that novel, there’s probably another one that answers the question a different way.

 And 70s.
 And 90s.
 And those other decades when they were published.
 If you want to see how people’s fears and hopes for the world have changed over time, pick up a range of Star Trek novels.
 Gene Roddenberry’s original plan for the series was to give people an optimistic vision of the future where the people of Earth could join hands with each other and with the universe and boldly go where no man has gone before.
 That has meant different things to different people, a number of whom recorded their visions (and thus, their feelings about events that were current to them) in Star Trek novels.

 3. They hold the secret history of Star Trek fandom